 A qualified retirement plan is an effective way to save for retirement, but is usually not a good way to pass assets to your heirs.
 If left to an individual other than a spouse, tax-deferred retirement plans such as an IRA or 401(k) can be subject to multiple layers of taxation.
 Naming the Chrysler Museum as the beneficiary or the contingent beneficiary for all or a portion of your retirement plan allows you to leave other, less-taxed assets to your heirs.

-Gifts of real estate can include a house, vacation home, apartment building, commercial building, farm or land.
+Gifts of real estate can include a house, vacation home, apartment building, commercial building, farm, or undeveloped land.
 Real estate can be contributed during your lifetime as an outright gift or as a bequest.
 It can also be used to fund a charitable remainder trust to provide income to you or others.

 Life insurance offers an attractive way to make a major gift to the Museum.
 For example, if you have a policy that is no longer needed, you may name the Chrysler Museum of Art as a beneficiary or contingent beneficiary.
 Any benefit the Museum receives from your insurance is excluded from your taxable estate.

 By taking the additional step of naming the Museum the irrevocable beneficiary and owner of your life insurance policy, you obtain an immediate charitable tax deduction equivalent to either the policy’s cash surrender value or replacement value.
 If additional premiums are due, you also may deduct those payments as charitable contributions each year.

 Joining the Torchbearers Society is as simple as informing us of your intention to make a planned gift, and we invite you to contact us directly with any questions or to notify us of your gift plans.